 How to Change the Desktop Background Picture in Mac OS X

-Whether you’re a minimalist and just like simple solid color or gradients wallpapers, or you want a great looking sunset, or maybe just a family picture as the background, it’s all a piece of cake.
-We’re going to focus on the three primary methods of changing the desktops background wallpaper of OS X.
+Whether you’re a minimalist and just like simple solid color or gradients wallpapers, or you want a great looking sunset, or maybe just a family picture as the background, it’s all a piece of cake to set and customize the wallpaper to your preferences.

-Setting OS X Desktop Wallpaper from Safari
+Setting OS X Desktop Wallpaper from Pictures on the Web with Safari

 If you happen across an image on the web and you are using the Safari browser, you can just:

 This is the easiest way to set a wallpaper using pictures found on the web.
-Safari has this ability built in, while other browsers will need to save the image locally and then set the wallpaper manually using one of the other tricks below.
-This is also what you’d want to do for using images that are already stored on your Mac desktop or within the Finder.
+Safari has this ability built in, while other browsers will need to save the image locally and then set the wallpaper manually using one of the other tricks above.